 can cause rot, fungus, leaf yellowing and/or defoliation.
 Watering bonsai varies from plant to plant.

 Occasionally, this plant becomes chlorotic.
 The yellow leaves may be an indicator of a fertilizer deficiency.
 Use organic fertilizer as directed or an all purpose liquid weekly, spring through fall.
 During cooler months once a month will be adequate.

 the problem, consider the soil may be too wet, “sour” or as mentioned

 above, the plant may be root bound.

-When this plant is happy in its growing conditions, it send out new branches very often.
+When this plant is happy in its growing conditions, it sends out new branches very often.
 This new foliage can be trimmed at any time of year.
 It does not hurt the plant and in fact can make it prettier in the long run.
 New branches are easy to wire.